 Distance from Nashville: 76 miles, 1 hour and 25 minutes

 Arguably one of the best known brands in the world is located in a town of just 6,500 residents, many of them distillery employees.
 I’ve visited distilleries all over the world, and Jack Daniel’s headquarters in Lynchburg has the coolest tour and experience of all, hands down.
-Take my pro advice and opt for the Angel’s Share tour (reservations recommended and masks required), then grab lunch at Miss Bobo’s or Barrel House BBQ.
+Take my pro advice and opt for the Angel’s Share tour, then grab lunch at Miss Bobo’s or Barrel House BBQ.
 If you want a two-in-one-day distillery experience, continue down the (Cascade) holler to George Dickel next.

 Distance from Nashville: 64 miles, 1 hour and 14 minutes

 Nestled in the verdant farmland of Cannon County, about 10 miles from downtown Woodbury, the evolution of Short Mountain is a fascinating story.
 But there wasn’t much for a visitor to see or do until California native Billy Kaufman started making small-batch moonshine at his Short Mountain Distillery once Tennessee distilling laws changed a decade ago, then opened to the public for tours and now has aged products, a restaurant and a spacious patio to boot—it’s a winning concept all around.
 Just don’t leave Cannon County without trying the seasonal kombucha on draft and other products made by Hall Hill Farm that the farming duo sells at their downtown shop, Wellness Emporium.

 Distance from Nashville: 74 miles, 1 hour and 19 minutes